Benchmark

 When it fails safely, with citations, clarifying questions, and clean escalation, you reduce wrong-intent traffic and shorten resolution loops.
 Start with your top intents, ground answers in the policies you already rely on, and iterate weekly based on real transcripts.

-When is a rule-based chatbot enough?
+When is a basic AI chatbot enough for a business?

 3x productivity.